MonoGame/docs.monogame.github.io/articles/tutorials/building_2d_games/04_game_library/index.md

 2. Choose Add > New Project from the context menu.
 3. Enter "MonoGame Game Library" in the search box, select that template, then click Next.
 4. Name the project "MonoGameLibrary".
-5. The location by default will put the new project in a folder next to your game project, you do not need to adjust this.
+5. The location by default will put the new project in a folder next to your game project; you do not need to adjust this.
 6. Click "Create".

 ### dotnet CLI
 To add the class library using the MonoGame Game Library project template with the dotnet CLI, perform the following:

 1. Open a new Command Prompt or Terminal window in the same directory as the *MonoGameSnake.sln* solution file.
-2. Enter the command `dotnet new mglib -n MonoGameLibrary`.
-This will create the project and place it in a folder next to your game project.
+2. Enter the command `dotnet new mglib -n MonoGameLibrary` to create the project, placing it in a folder next to your game project.
-3. Enter the command `dotnet sln add ./MonoGameLibrary/`.
-This will add the newly created class library project to the *MonoGameSnake.sln* solution file.
+3. Enter the command `dotnet sln add ./MonoGameLibrary/` to add the newly created class library project to the *MonoGameSnake.sln* solution file.

 ## Adding a Reference To The Class Library
 Now that the game library project has been created, a reference to it needs to be added in our game project.
 Without adding a reference, then our game project will be unaware of anything we add to the class library.
 To do this: